SODAIS69/AutoWaterPi/README.md

 Defined in `capture.py`, the `timestamp` variable.

 # Removal
-The remove.sh can help you remove the schedules set while installation.
+The remove.sh can help you removing the schedules set while installation.
 But apache2 won't be remove while uninstallation.
 Run it as root.